mrjohnnycake/homelab-notes/Apps and Services/Cloudflare.md

 * All of the orange proxied sliders can be on

-* Until you get it working, put the domain into developer mode.
+* Until you get it working, you can put the domain into developer mode, if you'd like.
-	* At the time of this writing, it's under thecanpart.com-->Overview
+	* At the time of this writing, it's under domain.name --> Overview

 After setting up the tunnel it should look like this: